School Holiday Activities for Animal Lovers | Animal Encounters for Kids

 The Gold Coast has a wealth of school holiday activities for animal lovers.

-Kids will also get the chance to analyse the forest’s bug and insects and make volcanoes with natural ingredients.
+Kids will also get the chance to analyse the forest’s bugs and insects and to try wacky chemistry with natural ingredients.
 In addition, they’ll learn more about what makes O’Reilly’s home, Lamington National Park, so special.

-Please note – participants must be either over five years old OR under five but accompanied by an adult at all times.
-To get further details about the Eco Rangers program visit here or call 1800 688 722.
+Please note – participants must be either over five years old or under five but accompanied by an adult at all times.
+To get further details about the Eco Rangers program, visit here.

 NaturallyGC

-NaturallyGC run a range of school holiday activities for animal lovers and most of them are free!
+NaturallyGC runs a range of school holiday activities for animal lovers and most of them are free!

-From nature walks, to night time ‘Creatures of the Dark’ to events for pre-schoolers, they are worth investigating for your kids these school holidays.
+From nature walks to nighttime ‘Creatures of the Dark’, they are worth investigating for your kids these school holidays.

 Find out more and book quickly (these are popular!) here.